Chagos Archipelago: Sovereignty dispute

-On 28 January 2021, the United Nation's International Tribunal for the Law of the Sea (ITLOS) confirmed the International Court of Justice ruling and ordered Britain to hand over the Chagos Archipelago to Mauritius.
+On 28 January 2021, the United Nations' International Tribunal for the Law of the Sea (ITLOS) confirmed the International Court of Justice ruling and ordered Britain to hand over the Chagos Archipelago to Mauritius.
 The ITLOS Special Chamber affirmed that: "it is inconceivable that the United Kingdom, whose administration over the Chagos Archipelago constitutes a wrongful act of a continuing character and thus must be brought to an end as rapidly as possible, and yet who has failed to do so, can have any legal interests in permanently disposing of maritime zones around the Chagos Archipelago by delimitation".

 In August 2021, the Universal Postal Union banned BIOT stamps from being used in the BIOT, a move Mauritian Prime Minister Pravind Jugnauth called a "big step in favour of the recognition of the sovereignty of Mauritius over the Chagos".

 On November 26, 2021, Mauritius amended its Criminal Code through the Criminal Code (Amendment) Act 2021 to introduce Section 76B, which criminalizes actions that misrepresent Mauritius' sovereignty over any part of its territory.
 The law applies to individuals acting under the authority, instructions, or financial support (direct or indirect) of a foreign state and imposes penalties of a fine or imprisonment of up to 10 years.
 Offenses include producing, distributing, or marketing coins, stamps, maps, or official documents that misrepresent Mauritius' sovereignty, as well as instructing others to do so.
 A "foreign state" under this provision refers to any country that an international court or tribunal has determined to have no valid claim over any part of Mauritius' territory.

 On 14 February 2022, a delegation from Mauritius, including the Mauritian ambassador to the UN, raised the Mauritian flag on the Chagossian atoll of Peros Banhos.
 The move was done in the context of a scientific survey of Blenheim Reef but was regarded as a formal challenge to British sovereignty over Chagos.

 On 3 November 2022, the British Foreign Secretary James Cleverly announced that the UK and Mauritius had decided to begin negotiations on sovereignty over the British Indian Ocean Territory, taking into account the recent international legal proceedings.
 Both states had agreed to ensure the continued operation of the joint UK/US military base on Diego Garcia.

-Whereas these talks included the resettlement of expelled Chagossians, Cleverly's successor as British foreign secretary, David Cameron, later ruled out a return of the islanders.
+Although these talks included the resettlement of expelled Chagossians, Cleverly's successor as British foreign secretary, David Cameron, later ruled out a return of the islanders.